 I like campsites that have a small shop with basic supplies.
-This is especially crucial if we go somewhere that’s a little bit out in the sticks, which we like to do.
+This is especially crucial if we go somewhere that’s a little bit out in the sticks like Kielder Forest.
 There’s nothing worse than waking up in the morning and realising the milk’s off and you’ve got an hour round trip to the nearest shop.

 9. Helpful staff

 Wherever you go with young children, friendly faces can make or break your experience.
 Sometimes, it’s hard work with two children and two dogs.
-If you see me struggling, I’d rather you came over and asked if you could help instead of shouting at my child for riding her bike just off the defined path.
+If staff see me struggling, I’d rather they came over and asked if they could help instead of shouting at my child for riding her bike just off the defined path.

 10. Great views